nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 (Looking for the BINTRIS C64 disk image?
 Find it [here](/posts/2018-05-21-bintris-on-c64-part-2.html).)

-TODO introduce the BINTRIS blog series.

 Introduction
 ------------

-This post discusses how BINTRIS uses a technique called the flexible line distance (FLD) to implement full-screen vertical scrolling and suppress Bad Lines when warping the BINTRIS logo.
+This post discusses how BINTRIS uses YSCROLL manipulation to implement bad line suppression and full-screen vertical scrolling (flexible line distance, or FLD).

 Here are the effects in action: